 For instance, the targets on preventative therapy are 30 million people by 2023, with global reported numbers of less than 1.3 million people in 2017, signifying a massive scale up would be needed.
-Similarly, the numbers of people on DR-TB treatment well below the global targets and children have suffered from poor detection and treatment coverage for PTP, DS-TB and DR-TB.
+Similarly, the numbers of people on DR-TB treatment well below the global targets which will be a current focus, and children have suffered from poor detection and treatment coverage for PTP, DS-TB and DR-TB.
+There are also a number of new tools and technologies that have been recently developed from new TB diagnostics, to regimens, artificial intelligence and ultra-portable x-ray machines which can benefit from field evaluations and documentation.

-Any of these issues could be potential targets for global initiatives.
+Any of these issues could be potential targets for a targeted call for proposals.

 Linking TB REACH to other large initiatives like the Global Fund's Strategic Initiative for the 2021-23 funding cycle or the Global Fund-Stop TB-WHO Find.
 Treat.
-All initiative would also offer an opportunity for potential synergies.
+All initiative will offer an opportunity for potential synergies as the Global Fund's SI is now expanding to 20 countries and will begin in early 2021.